 Networking performance.
 When running NAMD on more than a single node, it is important to use a NAMD version that is optimal for the underlying network hardware and software you intend to run on.
 The Charm++ runtime system on which NAMD is based supports a variety of underlying networks, so be sure to select a NAMD/Charm++ build that is most directly suited for your hardware platform.
-In general, we advise users to avoid the use of an MPI-based NAMD build as it will underperform compared with a native network layer such as InfiniBand IB verbs (often referred to as "verbs"), the Cray-specific "gni-crayxc" or "gni-crayxe" layer, or the IBM PAMI message passing layer, as practical examples.
+In general, we advise users to avoid the use of an MPI-based NAMD build as it will underperform compared with a native network layer such as InfiniBand IB verbs (often referred to as "verbs"), the UCX (Unified Communication X) framework ("ucx"), the Cray-specific "ofi-crayshasta" (or "ofi-crayshasta cxi") layer for Slingshot-11, or the IBM PAMI message passing layer, as practical examples.